Grid data sharing explained

 Data compliance

 A secure data virtualization platform provides strict data governance and access controls.
 This allows administrators to define who can access which data and what they can do with it, right down to row and column level.
-This is essential when merging datasets with different permissions and observing rules around data sharing and usage, meaning control is kept by the original data owner.
+To maintain control over data by the original owner, it is essential to adhere to data sharing and usage rules when combining datasets with different permissions.

 Secure collaboration